TempSAL -- Uncovering Temporal Information for Deep Saliency Prediction: Introduction

 Fosco et al.~\cite{fosco2020howmuch} also exploit temporal information in saliency prediction, but they consider snapshots containing observations up to 0.5, 3, and 5 seconds, thus not leveraging saliency trajectory but rather saliency accumulation.
 By contrast, here, we model consecutive time slices, connecting our approach more directly with the human gaze and thus opening the door to automated visual appeal assessment in applications such as website design~\cite{website50ms}, advertisement~\cite{ads} and infographics~\cite{infographics}.

-To achieve this, we show that when viewing images, human attention yields temporally evolving patterns, and introduce a network capable of exploiting this temporal information for saliency prediction.
+To achieve this, we show that when viewing images, human attention yields temporally evolving patterns, and we introduce a network capable of exploiting this temporal information for saliency prediction.
 Specifically, our model learns time-specific predictions and is able to combine them with a conventional image saliency map to obtain a temporally modulated image saliency prediction.

+We use our method on SALICON~\cite{salicon} and CodeCharts1k~\cite{fosco2020howmuch} datasets which contain temporal information, unlike the other popular saliency datasets such as CAT2000~\cite{cat2000} and MIT1003~\cite{Judd_2009}.
+We show the benefits of estimating temporal saliency to encourage the community to publish the temporal information of their data along with the final saliency maps.
+Note that, existing works collect saliency data by conducting psychophysical experiments \cite{cat2000,salicon,Judd_2009,fosco2020howmuch}.
+The attention data recorded during these experiments already includes temporal information.
+Therefore, no further experiments are required.

-As evidenced by our experiments, this consistently boosts the accuracy of the baseline network, enabling us to outperform the state-of-the-art models on the SALICON saliency benchmark.
-In particular, we outperform image saliency prediction models by 2.9\% and 1.8\% in the standard IG and KLD metrics, respectively, and the multi-duration model of~\cite{fosco2020howmuch} by 35.7\% and 68\% in IG and KLD, respectively.
+As evidenced by our experiments, using temporal information consistently boosts the accuracy of the baseline network, enabling us to consistently outperform the state-of-the-art models on the SALICON saliency benchmark.
+Moreover, in the CodeCharts1k dataset we outperform this multi-duration model in two out of three metrics.

 We summarize our contributions as follows: \begin{itemize} \item We evidence the presence of temporally evolving patterns in human attention. \item We show that temporal information in the form of a saliency trajectory is important for saliency prediction in natural images, providing an investigation of the SALICON dataset for temporal attention shifts. \item We introduce a novel, saliency prediction model, namely TempSAL, capable of simultaneously predicting conventional image saliency and temporal saliency trajectories. \item We propose a spatiotemporal mixing module that learns time dependent patterns from temporal saliency maps.
 Our approach outperforms the state-of-the-art image saliency models that either do not consider temporal information or encode it in a cumulative manner.